hengxin/tlaplus-at-nju-disalg/tlaplus-resources/Video Lectures for TLAPLUS/tlaplus-video-lectures.md

-# Video Lectures on TLAPlus
+# Video Lectures on TLAPLUS

 ## By Leslie Lamport